prettier/eslint-plugin-prettier/README.md

     "prettier/prettier": ["error", {"singleQuote": true, "parser": "flow"}]
     ```

-    NB: This option will merge and override any config set with `.prettierrc` files
+    NB: This option will merge and override any config set with `.prettierrc` files (unless you specify `priorityOptions: 'prettierRc'` in the second option (see below))

 - The second option: